MariumBinte/Secondrepo/README.md

 # Secondrepo
-"This is my second repo"
+"This is my second repository"